Opportunities in Chemical Manufacturing Industry in 2023

 3. Construction Chemicals:

-The construction chemical industry in India is growing swiftly due to rising construction spending in the country and increasing government investments in infrastructure projects such as Make in India, Housing for All, construction of flyovers, metros etc. Construction chemicals are segmented based on product type such as protective coatings, adhesives, sealants, protective coatings, industrial floorings, concrete admixtures, cement, grinding aids, waterproofing chemicals, etc. The construction chemicals market size stood at USD 43 billion in 2018 and is expected to touch USD 71 billion by 2026 due to increasing population that requires more buildings to reside and work in.
+The construction chemical industry in India is growing swiftly due to rising construction spending in the country and increasing government investments in infrastructure projects such as Make in India, Housing for All, construction of flyovers, metros, etc. Construction chemicals are segmented based on product type such as protective coatings, adhesives, sealants, protective coatings, industrial floorings, concrete admixtures, cement, grinding aids, waterproofing chemicals, etc. The construction chemicals market size stood at USD 43 billion in 2018 and is expected to touch USD 71 billion by 2026 due to the increasing population that requires more buildings to reside and work in.

 Construction-Chemicals chemical manufacturing